The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 For `ibex` design, we simply use the clock definition as follows as a minimum required timing constraint.

+In the `Tcl Commands` section of the OpenROAD GUI:

 ```tcl
 create_clock -name core_clock -period 17.4 [get_ports {clk_i}]
 ```

 ### Design Input Verilog

-The Verilog input files are located in `./designs/src/ibex/`
+The Verilog input files are located in `./designs/src/ibex/`.

 The design is defined in `ibex_core.v` available [here](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/blob/master/flow/designs/src/ibex/ibex_core.v).